 Jay: [31:38] Well, thank you.
 It’s really easy to bring out the narrative content of these games and to teach important concepts about literature and storytelling via gaming.

 [31:54] Today, in this morning’s class, we talked about the difference between realism and romance, and we’d been building toward that for several, several class periods, as we looked at “Lord of the Rings” as a romance novel, and a romance game, and contrasted that with realistic characters.

 [32:18] We contrasted the hero versus villain, the good versus evil in a romance, versus more complex, interior characters in a realistic novel.
 It was able to bring out things that students, of course, understood about the novel, but perhaps had never thought of them.
 That’s part of what education is.

 Gayathri: [32:43] This is great.
 Thank you so much, Jay.
 Before we finish up this wonderful conversation, I can keep on asking you about gaming and the different games you’ve used, and so on, but my quick question for you is, what analogue technology do you like?

 Jay: [33:01] I’m trying to think of what analogue technology I don’t like.
 I have been an avid television‑watcher since childhood.
 Television is now digital, not analogue, but once upon a time, it was really quite analogue.

-Jay: [33:19] I like radio, we’ve got into symphony and the opera.
+Jay: [33:19] I like radio, we go to symphony and the opera.
 We’re subscribers to both here in Nashville.
-I go to the country music Hall of Fame and listen to blues and bluegrass and rock music.
+I go to the Country Music Hall of Fame and listen to blues and bluegrass and rock music.
 It’s very hard for me to think of an art form, whether analogue or digital, that I don’t have a passion for.